I calculate the force Zion Williamson’s vertical jump generates. This showcases his ungodly athletic gift at 6’6″ tall, weighing 285 pounds!

 meters or 14.8 inches.

-Finally, we calculate Zion’s acceleration as he straightens his legs.
-Going from his squat position to right before he leaves the floor.
+Finally, we’ll calculate Zion’s acceleration as he straightens his legs, going from his squat position to right before he leaves the floor.

 We reuse Zion’s calculated initial velocity from Step #1 when he leaves the floor.
 This value now becomes Zion’s final velocity before he leaves the floor.

-Now, reusing the same kinematic equation we used before, we have the following:
+Now, reusing the same kinematic equation we used before, we get:

 Step #3: Calculate the force Zion exerts on the ground in his jump